-God’s words have no end, like water gushing from a spring they will never run dry, and thus no one can fathom the mysteries of God’s management plan—yet to God, such mysteries are endless.
-Using different means and language, God has spoken several times of His renewal and transformation of the whole universe, each time more profound than the last: “I want all unclean things to burn up into ashes under My gaze, I want all the sons of disobedience to disappear from before My eyes, never more to linger on in existence.”
+God’s words have no end—like water gushing from a spring, they never run dry, and thus no one can fathom the mysteries of God’s management plan.
+Yet to God, such mysteries are endless.
+Using different means and language, God has spoken many times of His renewal and utter transformation of the whole universe, each time more profound than the last: “I want to make all unclean things burn into ashes under My gaze; I want to make all the sons of disobedience disappear from before My eyes, never more to tarry in existence.”
 Why does God repeatedly say such things?
 Is He not fearful people will grow weary of them?
-People merely grope amidst God’s words, wishing to know God this way, but never remembering to examine themselves.
-Thus, God employs this means to remind them, to make them know themselves, so that from themselves they can come to know the disobedience of man, and thus eradicate their disobedience before God.
-Reading that God wishes to “clean and sort out,” their mood grows anxious at once, and their muscles, too, seem to stop moving.
+People merely grope amidst God’s words, wishing to know God in this way, but never remembering to examine themselves.
+Thus, God employs this method to remind them, to make them all know themselves, so that from themselves they may know the disobedience of man, and thus eradicate their disobedience before God.
+Reading that God wishes to “sort out,” people’s mood grows anxious at once, and their muscles, too, seem to stop moving.
 They immediately return before God to criticize themselves, and so come to know God.
-After this—after they make up their minds—God uses the opportunity to show them the essence of the great red dragon; thus, people engage with the spiritual realm directly, and because of the part played by their resolve, their minds also begin to play a role, which increases the sentiment between man and God—which is of greater benefit to God’s work in the flesh.
-In this way, people unconsciously wish to look back on times gone by: In the past, for years people believed in the vague God, for years, they were never set free in their hearts, they were incapable of great enjoyment, and although they believed in God, there was no order to their lives.
-It was as if there was no difference with before they were believers, their lives still felt empty and hopeless, it was as if their belief at that time was a kind of entanglement, and as if they would have been better off not believing.
-Since they beheld the practical God Himself of today, it is as if heaven and earth have been renewed; their lives have become radiant, they are no longer without hope, and because of the arrival of the practical God, they feel steadfast in their hearts and peaceful within their spirits.
-No longer do they chase the wind and clutch at shadows in all they do, no more is their pursuit aimless and no more are they flailing about.
-The life of today is even more beautiful, people have unexpectedly entered the kingdom and become one of God’s people, and afterward….
-In their hearts, the more people think, the greater the sweetness, the more they think, the happier they are, and the more they are inspired to love God.
-Thus, without them realizing it, the friendship between God and man is enhanced.
-People love God more, and know God more, and God’s work in man becomes increasingly easy, and it no longer forces or compels people, but follows the course of nature, and man performs his own unique function—only then will they gradually be able to know God.
+After this—after they have made up their minds—God uses the opportunity to show them the essence of the great red dragon; thus, people engage with the spiritual realm directly, and, because of the role their resolve has played, their minds also begin to play a role, which increases the sentiment between man and God—which is of greater benefit to God’s work in the flesh.
+In this way, people are unconsciously possessed of a mood to look back on times gone by: In the past, people believed for years in a vague God; for years, they were never set free in their hearts, incapable of great enjoyment, and, although they believed in God, there was no order to their lives.
+It seemed the same as it did before coming to belief—their lives still felt empty and hopeless, and their belief at that time seemed like a kind of entanglement, no better than disbelief.
+Since they have beheld the practical God Himself of today, it is as if heaven and earth have been renewed; their lives have become radiant, they are no longer without hope, and, because of the arrival of the practical God, they feel steadfast in their hearts and peaceful within their spirits.
+No longer do they chase the wind and clutch at shadows in all they do; no more is their pursuit aimless, and no more do they flail about.
+The life of today is even more beautiful, and people have unexpectedly entered the kingdom and become God’s people, and afterward….
+In their hearts, the more people think of this, the greater the sweetness; the more they think of this, the happier they are, and the more they are inspired to love God.
+Thus, without their realizing it, the friendship between God and man is enhanced.
+People love God more, and know God more, and God’s work in man becomes increasingly easy, and it no longer forces or compels people, but follows the course of nature, and man performs his own, unique function—only in this way will people gradually become able to know God.
 Only this is God’s wisdom—it does not entail the slightest effort, and it is brought to bear as befits man’s nature.
-Thus, at this moment God says, “At the time of My incarnation in the human world, mankind arrived unwittingly at this day with the help of My guiding hand, came unwittingly to know Me.
-But, as for how to walk the path that lies ahead, no one has any inkling, no one is aware, and still less does anyone have a clue as to the direction in which that path will take him.
-Only with the Almighty watching over him will anyone be able to walk the path to the end; only guided by the lightning in the East will anyone be able to cross over the threshold leading to My kingdom.”
-Is this not a summary of what I have described in man’s heart above?
+Thus, at this moment, God says, “During My incarnation in the human world, mankind has come, under My guidance, unwittingly to this day and has come unwittingly to know Me.
+But, as for how to walk the path that lies ahead, no one has an inkling, no one is aware—and less still does anyone have a clue in what direction that path will take them.
+Only with the Almighty watching over them will anyone be able to walk the path to the end; only guided by the lightning in the East will anyone be able to cross the threshold that leads to My kingdom.”
+Is this not exactly a summary of what I described in man’s heart above?
 Herein lies the secret of God’s words.
-The thoughts in man’s heart are what is spoken by God’s mouth, and what is spoken by God’s mouth is wished for by man, and this is precisely what God is most adept at in exposing man’s heart; if not, how could all be sincerely convinced?
-Is this not the effect God wishes to achieve in conquering the great red dragon?
+What man thinks in his heart is precisely what God speaks from His mouth, and what He speaks from His mouth is precisely that for which man yearns.
+This is precisely where God is most adept in exposing man’s heart; if not, how could all be sincerely convinced?
+Is this not the effect God wishes to achieve by conquering the great red dragon?

-Today, all people exist amid darkness, but because of God’s arrival, people come to know the substance of the light as a result of having seen God, and throughout the world it is as if a great black pot has been upturned over the earth; no one can draw a breath, they all want to reverse the situation, yet no one has ever lifted off the black pot.
-It is only because of God’s incarnation that people’s eyes have suddenly been opened, and they have beheld the practical God, and thus, God asks them with a questioning tone: “Man has never recognized Me in the light, but has only seen Me in the world of darkness.
+Today, all people exist within darkness, but, due to God’s arrival, they finally come to know the substance of the light by having seen Him.
+Throughout the world, it is as if a great black pot has been upturned over the earth, and no one can draw a breath; they all want to reverse the situation, yet no one has ever lifted the pot.
+Only because of God’s incarnation have people’s eyes suddenly been opened, and they have beheld the practical God.
+Thus, God asks them with a questioning tone: “Man has never recognized Me in the light, but has only seen Me in the world of darkness.
 Are you not in exactly the same situation today?
-It was at the climax of the great red dragon’s rampages that I formally put on the flesh to do My work.”
-God does not hide what’s going on in the spiritual realm, nor does He hide what’s happening in the heart of man, and thus He repeatedly reminds people: “I do this not only to enable My people to know the incarnate God, but also in order to cleanse My people.
+It was at the climax of the great red dragon’s rampages that I formally assumed the flesh to do My work.”
+God does not hide the real circumstances of the spiritual realm, nor does He hide the real state of the heart of man, and thus He repeatedly reminds people: “I am not only enabling My people to know the incarnate God, but also cleansing them.
 Due to the severity of My administrative decrees, a great majority of people are still in danger of being eliminated by Me.
-Unless you make every effort to deal with yourself, to subdue your own body, unless you do this, you will assuredly become an object that I despise and reject, to be cast down into hell, just as Paul received chastisement from My hands, from which there was no escape.”
-The more God says such things, the more people are cautious of their own footsteps, and the more they are fearful of God’s administrative decrees, and only then can God’s authority be brought to bear and His majesty made plain.
-Here, Paul is once again mentioned in order to make people understand God’s will: They must not be those who are chastised by God, but be those who are mindful of God’s will.
-Only this can make people, amidst their fear, look back upon the past inability of their resolve before God to completely satisfy God, which gives them even greater regret, and gives them more knowledge of the practical God, and thus only then can they have no doubts about God’s words.
+Unless you make every effort to deal with yourself, to subdue your own body—unless you do this, you will assuredly become an object that I despise and reject, to be cast down into hell, just as Paul received chastisement from My hands, from which there was no escape.”
+As God says so more, only then do people guard their steps more and become more fearful of God’s administrative decrees; only then can God’s authority be brought to bear and His majesty made plain.
+Here, Paul is once again mentioned, so that people might understand God’s will: They must not be those who are chastised by God, but those who are mindful of God’s will.
+Only this can make people, amidst their fear, look back on the inability of their past resolve before God to satisfy Him completely, which gives them even greater regret and more knowledge of the practical God.
+Thus, only then can they have no doubts about God’s words.